Feeling stuck in an endless loop?

 Massachusetts, New York, and Florida

-And at times, truly shitty.
-It’s not like you like living this way!
-You have probably tried to change a few (thousand) times already.
-If it makes you feel better, I couldn’t figure out how to exit the obsessive-compulsive cycle on my own, and have never heard of anyone else doing it either.
-The important thing is that when you’re ready, there is an effective exit strategy just for us.
+OCD definitely sucks, and you have probably tried to get yourself better several (thousand) times already.
+If it makes you feel better, I couldn’t figure out how to exit the obsessive-compulsive cycle on my own, nor have I heard of anyone else succeeding on their own either.
+The good news?
+Whenever you become willing to put down your old ideas and try actual OCD treatment, there is a solid exit strategy just for us.

 Welcome to the club!